Broccoli And Blue Cheese Pasta Recipe

 Choose Your Pasta Shape

-I made this recipe with conchiglie – or shell pasta.
+I made this recipe with penne pasta.
 I think it goes well with this shape, but you really can use any pasta shape that you happen to have.
 This recipe is easily adaptable for a different number of people, just adjust the quantities proportionately.

-I have used broccoli as the vegetable as I think it goes really well with blue cheese, but you could use other green vegetables or cauliflower – after all blue cheese goes really well in Cauliflower and Blue Cheese Soup.
+I have used broccoli as the vegetable as I think it goes really well with blue cheese, but you could use other green vegetables or cauliflower.
+Blue cheese goes really well in Cauliflower and Blue Cheese Soup.
 This is a recipe that can be a good opportunity to use up any leftover cooked cauliflower, broccoli, sprouts or green beans too.
+A few frozen peas make a nice addition too

 If you are cooking a vegetable, the best way is to steam it over the boiling pasta if you have a steamer.
 I have three tiered steamer pans that you can boil something in the base and steam one or two other items, all on one hob.
 Certainly saves electricity or gas.